JanssenProject/jans/docs/admin/developer/interception-scripts.md

 <tr><td> Custom properties</td><td>Key - value pairs for configurable parameters like Third Party API keys, location of configuration files etc </td></tr>
  </table>

+***
+### Building business logic in a custom script
+Jans-auth server uses Weld 3.0 (JSR-365 aka CDI 2.0) for managed beans.
+The most important aspects of business logic are implemented through a set of beans.
+This [article](https://jans.io/docs/admin/developer/managed-beans.md) presents many ready-to-use beans which can be used to build a script.

+***

-#  Operations on custom scripts using jans-cli
+###  Operations on custom scripts using jans-cli

 Jans-cli supports the following six operations on custom scripts: